 Si Phan Don is a remarkable archipelago consisting of dozens of islands nestled on a roiling stretch of the mighty Mekong River.
 Seemingly frozen in time, life on the islands is governed by the great river's ebb and flow.
 In combination with the incredibly unique physical setting of Si Phan Don, the serenity of the local culture and the boundless natural beauty of the surroundings makes a visit to these islands truly magical.
 Its proximity to remote mountains make it a perfect launching point for incredible trekking experiences as well.
 Si Phan Don is also a great place to spot some of the Mekong's most famous wildlife - including Irrawaddy dolphins!

 Plain of Jars

-No one is entirely certain of the story behind these jar-like stone structures scattered across hundreds of kilometres in north-eastern Laos.
-Some locals believe they were left by giants who once roamed the area - and archaeologists estimate the date from the Southeast Asian iron age.
-Though only about 90 remain accessible, this bizarre and fascinating mystery is a favourite experience for history buffs visiting Laos, and should be on the top of any first-timers list.
+No one is entirely certain of the story behind the mysterious jar-like stone structures scattered across hundreds of kilometres in north-eastern Laos.
+Archaeologists estimate that the jars were created some time during the Iron Age of Southeast Asia.
+Many locals believe they were left by giants who once roamed the area.
+Though only about 90 remain accessible, this bizarre and fascinating archaeological site is a favourite experience for history buffs visiting Laos, and should be near the top of any first-timers list.

 Top things to do in Laos